 8) Jewel Orchid (Ludisia)

 The Ludisia genus of orchis was long thought to contain just one species, Ludisia discolor.
-However, in 2013, a second species the Ludisia ravanii from the Philippines was also added.
-Jewel orchids have very attractive foliage with ovate leaves in either deep green or a velvety red that are finely marked with yellow or light-green pinstripes.
+However, in 2013, a second species, the Ludisia ravanii from the Philippines, was also added.
+Jewel orchids have beautiful foliage with ovate leaves in either deep green or a velvety red that are finely marked with yellow or light-green pinstripes.
 They produce delicate racemes of white flowers.

 Native To: | Southeast Asia |